Ask a doctor about a prescription for IBUPROFEN CINFA 40 mg/ml ORAL SUSPENSION

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
-Side effects can be minimized by taking the lowest effective dose for the shortest time necessary to relieve symptoms.
+Like all medications, this medication can cause side effects, although not everyone will experience them.
+Side effects can be minimized by taking the lowest dose for the shortest time necessary to relieve symptoms.
 You or your child may experience one of the known side effects of NSAIDs.
-In this case, or if you have any concerns, stop administering this medicine and consult your doctor as soon as possible.
-Patients of advanced age who use this medicine are at a higher risk of developing problems associated with side effects.
+In such a case, or if you have any concerns about this, stop administering this medication and consult your doctor as soon as possible.
+Elderly patients who use this medication are at a higher risk of developing problems associated with side effects.

-STOP TAKING this medicine and seek immediate medical attention if you or your child develops:
+STOP TAKING this medication and seek immediate medical attention if you or your child develops:

-If you or your child experiences any of the following side effects, they worsen or you notice any other side effect not mentioned, report it to your doctor.
+If you or your child has any of the following side effects, they worsen, or you notice any side effect not mentioned, inform your doctor.

 Frequent (may affect up to 1 in 10 people)